paragonie/airship-docs/en-us/01-intro/2-Installing.md

 ### PHP 7 (+ Basic Extensions)

-Run these commands to get PHP 7 installed:
+Run these commands to get PHP 7 installed.
+These instructions assume you have Ubuntu 16.04 or Debian Jessie [with the dotdeb repository](https://www.dotdeb.org/instructions/) already set up:

     # Let's get, and verify, the correct PGP public key
     gpg --fingerprint 6572BBEF1B5FF28B28B706837E3F070089DF5277